Code-Institute-Submissions/NC-CSX-Milestone-Project-2-Zodiac_OctResub/README.md

 * Explicit User Goals:

 * The aim is for the user to enjoy playing the game.
 There is no timer and there is a congratulatory message when the game is won.
-* Know some of the Chinese Zodiac animals
+* Know half of the Chinese Zodiac animals.
+There are 12 animals in total but this would make the board look unwiedly at the moment.
+It is better to start with 6 animals as it is easier to look at.

-Implicit User Goals:
+* Implicit User Goals:

-* Gain some knowledge about a Chinese New Year tradition, red envelopes and the associated character.
+* Gain some knowledge about a Chinese New Year tradition, red envelopes and the associated characters.

+* Features to implement
+1. I would make the game more difficult by adding lives, a timer and a move counter.
+2. After matching all the Zodiac characters the next part of the game will be matching Chinese Characters with the animals.
+For example the dragon image will have to be matched with the Chinese Character 龙.
+This enables the user to learn the characters for the anmials.
+It would be diffciult for them to understand the Chinese romanisation for the animals at this stage.
+3. After that to make it more interesting you would have to match the negative image and the image of the animals.
+The reason behind this is that the Monkey King has taken their soul and they need to reunite it by matching the cards.
+4. The final level would be in two parts with all the 12 Zodiac animals.
+The first part would be to match the negative image and image.
+The second part would be to match the image and character.
+At this stage at timer would be added to make the game more exciting.

 ### Wireframes